KurinAlex/SocialMediaAnalysisService/README.md

 It may take some time (up to about 30 seconds) for program to finish analysis and show dashboard containing three plots:
 - line plot, showing trends of articles sentiment changes over the time interval.
 - bar plot, showing top 20 nouns, that were the most frequent in requested articles.
-- pir plot, showing distribution of all articles sentiment data.
+- pie plot, showing distribution of all articles sentiment data.

 ### Running